 The pantry is intended to directly serve individuals who experience hunger, food insecurity, and a lack of resources.
 We also seek to support students by connecting pantry visitors with guidance and resources that can create sustainable solutions in response to their needs.
 We believe students should not have to choose between spending on food or other essential expenses.
 We want all students to succeed at Syracuse University.
 The Hendricks Chapel Food Pantry is stocked with food and personal care items, available at no cost to all students with valid Syracuse University or SUNY ESF ID.

 To Access the Food Pantry

 Both Hendricks Chapel Food Pantry locations—in Hendricks Chapel and on South Campus—are open.
-Students are encouraged to visit the food pantries during scheduled hours, where they will receive a prepackaged bag of food, fresh produce and personal care items.
-Visitors looking for a specific item can ask for assistance.
+Students are encouraged to visit the food pantries during scheduled hours, where they can access food, fresh produce, and personal care items.
+Visitors looking for a specific item are welcome to ask for assistance.

 South Campus, located at the Carriage House (161 Farm Acre Road)